nunogmartins/SimpleGame/README.md

 	Warning this program is in devlopment stage.
 The program may contains bug, glitches.

-	This is a c++ Based game engine THIS IS NOT A GAME you can use it to develop your one.
+	This is a c++ Based game engine THIS IS NOT A GAME you can use it to develop yours.